wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/manual.md

 Gift cards need to be activated, more information can be found on our [gift card page](/payment-methods/prepaid-cards/gift-cards)

 ### 6. Congratulations
 You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com> or start a discussion in our [Magento Slack channel](https://magentocommeng.slack.com) _#multisafepay-payments_
+If you have any questions regarding the plugin, email our Integration Team at <integration@multisafepay.com> or start a discussion in our [Magento Slack channel](https://magentocommeng.slack.com) _#multisafepay-payments_

 ### 7. Updates
 Run the following commands via the CLI: